morimekta/providence/src/site/markdown/index.md

 ### Gradle

-When using `gradle` as build engine, you can use the `providence-gradle-plugin`, which can be added with the lines.
+When using `gradle` as build engine, you can use the `providence-gradle-plugin`, which can be added with the lines below.
 The thrift files goes to the same location as with maven: `src/main/providence` or `src/test/providence`.

 ```groovy